Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantum field theory

 To model the space as a manifold at this {\it second quantized} level we choose a space for $\mathscr{P}$ that, in our case, will be Hida test functions.
 Because we do not deal with a particular theory we do not know yet the Kähler structure, thus the discussion is kept in in full generality.

-To exploit the geometric insights of this approach we developed a set of tools based on white noise analysis \cite{Hida1993} that will allow to write down some expressions in convenient sets of coordinates.
+To exploit the geometric insights of this approach we developed a set of tools based on Gaussian and white noise analysis \cite{hidaWhiteNoise1993,kuoWhiteNoise1996,obataWhiteNoise1994,huAnalysisGaussian2016} that will allow to write down some expressions in convenient sets of coordinates.

-\subsection{Geometrization of quantum quantum field theory I: The manifold of pure states}
+\subsection{Geometrization of quantum field theory I: The manifold of pure states}

-Here we present, and adapt to our proposes, a summary Kibble's approach to the geometrization of quantum mechanics \cite{Kibble1979,ashtekarGeometricalFormulationQuantum1999}.
+Here we present, and adapt to our proposes, a summary Kibble's approach to the geometrization of quantum mechanics \cite{kibbleGeometrizationQuantum1979,ashtekarGeometricalFormulation1999}.
 We want to characterize the description of QFT in terms of tensorial objects defined on the manifold of pure states $\mathscr{P}$.
-It turns out that $\mathscr{P}$ describes a quantum theory by means of a Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$.
+It turns out that $\mathscr{P}$ describes a quantum theory by means of a Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$ that we introduce and study in this section.

-Later we will use this approach to exploit some properties of Holomorphic quantization at the level of $\mathscr{P}$.
+Later we will use this approach to exploit some properties of holomorphic quantization at the level of $\mathscr{P}$.
 To unleash the full power of the formalism we describe the theory with white noise analysis tools that allows to write tensors in closed forms for particular sets of coordinates.